Chrismarsh/CHM/docs/configuration.rst

 modules
 ********

 Modules to run.
 These are a comma separated list of keys.
+This is a required section.

 A few notes: